alexander-kastil/angular-advanced/labs/lab-09/02-nx/readme.md

 nx g @nrwl/angular:lib ux-controls
 ```

-> Note: you can replace `arambazamba` with your own npm or github scope
+> Note: you can replace `alexander-kastil` with your own npm or github scope

 Show a project graph in from separate terminal and keep it open: